-§504.9 through §504.11 of the WMO defines various detention volume requirements for the development that must be considered and incorporated into the design of the detention facility.
+§504.8 through §504.10 WMO defines various detention volume requirements for the development that must be considered and incorporated into the design of the detention facility.
 The required detention volume is based on Bulletin 75 rainfall data (refer to 5.6.7) for the 100-year storm event with a 24-hour duration and must be calculated using the actual release rate of the detention facility.
 The required detention volume may be calculated by either the nomograph method or an event hydrograph method utilizing NRCS curve number methodology (refer to 5.6.2.1) and an outlet control routing option.
 Additionally, storage volume provided within onsite retention-based practices may be credited toward the required detention volume.